pnorman/spirit/CONTRIBUTING.md

 ### Purpose

-Street Spirit aims to be a general purpose map style for OpenStreetMap data, suitable for
+Street Spirit aims to be a general purpose map style for OpenStreetMap data, suitable
-- use as a locator map,
+- for use as a locator map,
 - to show off what can be done with OpenStreetMap data,
 - to be up-to-date with the latest OpenStreetMap data, and
-- using to orient a viewer to a location they are at.
+- for using to orient a viewer to a location they are at.

 There is no ranking of these goals, and they may require compromises between the different goals.

 It does not seek to
 - be a suitable style for overlaying complex data on,